Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Engine/Heritrix_configuration.md

 Three properties can be set :

 * `maxBytesDownload` that limits the number of downloaded bytes
 * `maxDocumentsDownload` that limits the number of fetched resources.
-This property has been set to 10000 in the version1.0.0 of tanaguru.
+This property has been set to 10000 in the version1.0.0 of Asqatasun.
 * `maxTimeSeconds` that limits the duration of a crawl.